+Did you know there are many medicinal spices that help lower blood pressure?
 High blood pressure is an epidemic that currently affects one in every three American adults.
-High blood pressure is known as the “silent killer” because it is largely symptomless, which is why it is so important to have your blood pressure regularly.
-If you or your loved ones suffer from high blood pressure, you should schedule a visit to see Dr. Cynthia, considered by her patients to be one of the best holistic cardiologists in Los Angeles.
+High blood pressure is known as the ‘silent killer’ because it is largely asymptomatic, which is why it is imperative to have your blood pressure measured regularly.
+When monitoring blood pressure, you should take measurements at random times of the day, once a day, and record the readings.
+Over the course of a month, most of the readings should be below 120 mmHg systolic blood pressure and 80 mmHg diastolic blood pressure.
+If you or your loved ones suffer from high blood pressure, you should schedule a visit to see Dr. Cynthia Thaik, MD, considered by her patients to be one of the best holistic cardiologists in Los Angeles.

-As a way to manage your blood pressure, herbs and spices are a fantastic way to increase the medicinal value of your foods.
-Studies show that some common spices can help protect from heart disease and the deterioration brought about by aging.
+Herbs and spices are a fantastic way to increase the medicinal value of your foods and reduce your blood pressure naturally.
 Researchers have discovered a connection between the phenol content of certain herbs and spices and their capacity to prevent glycation and formation of AGE compounds that are responsible for premature aging and heart disease.
-Below are some herbs and spices that can help lower your blood pressure:
+These studies suggest that some common spices can help protect against heart disease by lowering blood pressure.

 - Cardamom – Cardamom is a seasoning that comes from India and is often used in the foods of South Asia.
 A 2009 study published in the Indian Journal of Biochemistry & Biophysics analyzed the health effects of cardamom and found that participants given powdered cardamom daily for several months saw significant reductions in their blood pressure.
 You can include cardamom seeds or powder in spice rubs, in soups and stews, and even in baked goods for a special flavor and a positive health benefit.

-- Curcumin – You may not have heard of curcumin before, but you have probably heard of turmeric, the spice that is best known as an ingredient in Indian curry and yellow mustard.
+- Curcumin (Turmeric)– You may not have heard of curcumin before, but you have probably heard of turmeric, the spice that is best known as an ingredient in Indian curry and yellow mustard.
 Turmeric is a natural blood pressure reducer and cardiovascular spice that has been used for years.
 Curcumin is a powerful antioxidant with anti-inflammatory properties that help lower blood pressure by lowering the excess platelet aggregation that occurs in sticky, clot-forming blood.
-Try cooking with turmeric or if you wish to take curcumin as a nutritional supplement, try 500 mg daily, but do not take if you have gallbladder disease, gallstones, and kidney stones.
+Try cooking with turmeric or if you wish to take curcumin as a nutritional supplement, try 500 mg daily.
+Do not take turmeric if you have gallbladder disease, gallstones, and kidney stones.

 - Ginger – Ginger may help control blood pressure, as it has been shown to improve blood circulation and relax the muscles surrounding blood vessels.
 Commonly used in Asian foods, ginger is a very versatile ingredient.
-Chop, mince, or grate fresh ginger into stir-fries, soups, and noodle or vegetable dishes, or add it to desserts or tea for a refreshing taste.
+You can chop, mince, or grate fresh ginger into stir-fries, soups, and noodle or vegetable dishes, or add it to desserts or tea for a refreshing taste.

 - Cayenne Pepper – The key compound in cayenne pepper is a substance called capsaicin, which is the main active ingredient in a number of over-the-counter “hot creams” for joint and muscle pain.
 Capsaicin creates the sensation of heat through a thermogenic effect that raises body temperature and boosts circulation in the area where it’s applied.
 It is also a natural blood pressure reducer and cardiovascular health supplement.
 Add cayenne pepper in cooking your meals once or twice a week to help lower your blood pressure.